 ICNIRP, the HSE, Ofcom, the Health Security Agency and the World Health Organisation are the primary EMF authoritative bodies.
 The documents produced by ICNIRP, or the International Commission on Non-Ionizing Radiation Protection, form the basis for all UK electromagnetic guidance and limits.
 With decades of experience in EMF measurement, we provide quality services for EMF compliance with ICNIRP, or any other electromagnetic field safety guideline or standard.
 Whatever your industrial sector or issue, our award-winning Chartered Radiation Protection Professionals provide the route to compliance for your organisation.
 Please get in touch for your no obligation, free consultation.

 We have completed hundreds of high quality EMF safety assessments across a wide range of sectors.
 Whether your company requires an electromagnetic compliance assessment for your facility, a survey for your development or EMF testing of your equipment, our chartered experts provide the solution to your compliance problems.
 Our Founder and Managing Director, Dr Richard Findlay, is a leading EMF safety specialist.
-Richard is currently the Chair of the Society for Radiological Protection’s EMF Safety Committee.
+Richard is the past Chair of the Society for Radiological Protection’s EMF Safety Committee.
 He is also a Fellow of the SRP, a Chartered Radiation Protection Professional and has published over twenty scientific papers on electromagnetic fields during the last three decades.

 We have a huge amount of experience in assessing EMF exposure against ICNIRP and other requirements.
 So, it is likely that our experts have previously assessed electromagnetic fields for your exposure situation, in your sector.
 Our electromagnetic field measurement and modelling methods are derived from state-of-the-art space technology.
 As a result, we were awarded a place in the European Space Agency BIC.
 After successfully completing the ESA BIC programme, the advanced EMF measures and services we have developed can now be applied to your EMF radiation protection project.